Waratah-Wynyard Council area

 Local workers - Method of travel to work - All industries

-Within Waratah-Wynyard Council area, the have a similar proportion of people using public transport to get to work as Tasmania.
+Within Waratah-Wynyard Council area, there is a similar proportion of local workers using public transport to get to work as Tasmania.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Waratah-Wynyard Council area is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: